tensorpack/tensorpack/docs/tutorial/tf-queue.md

-# Efficient Data Loading
+# How data goes into graph

-This tutorial gives an overview of how to efficiently load data in tensorpack, using ImageNet dataset as an example.
+This tutorial covers how data goes from DataFlow to TensorFlow graph.

-Note that the actual performance would depend on not only the disk, but also memory (for caching) and CPU (for data processing), so the solution in this tutorial is not necessarily the best for different scenarios.
+They are tensorpack internal details, but it's important to know if you care about efficiency.

-### Use TensorFlow queues
+## Use TensorFlow queues

 In general, `feed_dict` is slow and should never appear in your critical loop. i.e., you should avoid loops like this: